Marriage Licenses

 When couples return their completed licenses in person, the first official certificate is issued by our office.

 For additional copies or to obtain a copy of a previously issued certificate, click here.
-Once created, the certificate is considered a vital record and may only be disclosed pursuant to W.S.
+Once filed, the certificate is considered a vital record and may only be disclosed pursuant to W.S.
 35-1-427(a).